- Note

 clock, 2 * CAN/CAN FD, and integrated graphic controller) will possibly

-cause a delay of the development until Q4 / 2019.
+cause a delay of the development (which already started in 2019).

-Alternatively, a system based on NXP's i.MX "crossover" processor is being
+Alternatively, a system based on NXP's i.MX "crossover" processor was

 evaluated, with 600 MHz CPU clock but unfortulately only one CAN FD